 One scrapbook (10 x 7) consisting of black and white photographs (most 3 x 4) taken at the George Petithory Clover Leaf Golf Course.
 The images were made around 1930 and show golfers at the course.
 Many of the people in the images are Petithory family members.
 There are also a few news clippings about the tournaments held at the golf course, as well as a score card from the Fairy Links Miniature Golf Course at Bayview Park in Pensacola, and a managerial courtesy ticket to the Lyric Theatre.
 The golf course was located on land now at the corner of Dauphin Island Parkway and Duval Street and Halls Mill Road.

-Contains 24 glass plate negatives (5 x 7) of rural blacks near Troy, Alabama, made about 1915.
+Contains 24 glass plate negatives (5 x 7) of rural scenes near Troy, Alabama, made about 1915.
 Some individuals have been identified.
 All the negatives have been printed.

 |POORE, RALPH (93-12-260)||

 This collections is made up of 182 color slides and 25 photographs (3 x 5).
 The photographs show various schools in Mobile.
 The slides were made in 1971 and show, among other things, President Richard Nixon during his visit to Mobile, Ellicott's Stone, and various area forts, as well as local houses and businesses.
 There are no negatives for the prints.

 |REPUBLIC CREOSOTING PLANT (91-07-238)||This small album contains 62 photographs (3 1/2 x 5 1/2) taken around the Republic Creosoting Plant at Choctaw Point.
 The images show the exterior of the plant, two interiors of what appears to be the infirmary, lumber, trains, and rail lines, and a number of sailing ships.
 The photos were probably taken around 1926 and have become yellow and faded.
 No negatives for the images exist.
 A panorama of the plant can also be found in the Overbey collection.||R|